atoomic/Char-Replace/README.md

 - a code ref — called with the character as argument; return value is the replacement (return undef to keep original, empty string to delete)

+    **Note:** Code ref callbacks are significantly slower than static replacements due to function call overhead.
+Avoid heavy computation inside callbacks.
+Callbacks receive a single-character string argument; for tainted input, the output string inherits the taint flag from the input (not from the callback return value).

 view ["SYNOPSIS"](#synopsis) or example just after.

 Setting a map entry to an empty string deletes the character from the output: